 Extraordinary items are both 1) unusual in nature, and 2) infrequent in occurrence.
-The forgiveness of the outstanding loans payable qualifies as an extraordinary item for the year ended December 31, 2021.
+The forgiveness of the outstanding loans payable qualifies as an extraordinary item for the years ended December 31, 2022 and 2021.

-Notes to Financial Statements For the Years Ended December 31, 2021 and 2020
+Notes to Financial Statements For the Years Ended December 31, 2022 and 2021